RedaZt/Projet-SCM/README.md

 ## Algorithms
-Luckily for us this problem has already been worked on and there exist some algorithms and methods that you can use to help you lower the transportation cost. in this project we chose to address three main algorithms, which I won't go too deep into, but feel free to check them out if you’re interested.
+Luckily for us, this problem has already been worked on and there are some algorithms and methods that you can use to help lower the transportation cost.
+In this project, we chose to address three main algorithms, which I won't go too deep into, but I'd recommend checking them out if you’re interested.
   * NorthWest Corner
   * Least Cost
   * Balas-Hammer

-(You can check the code for these algorithms in the [algorithms folder](https://github.com/RedaZt/Projet-SCM/tree/main/algorithms))
+(You can find the code for these algorithms in the [algorithms folder](https://github.com/RedaZt/Projet-SCM/tree/main/algorithms))

 ## Usage